jnozzi/cocoadev.com/markdown/NSTask.md

 6. AMShellWrapper    --    http://www.harmless.de/cocoa-code.php

-Based on General/TaskWrapper from Apple's Moriarity sample code, use this class to run commandline tools from your application.
+Based on TaskWrapper from Apple's Moriarity sample code, use this class to run commandline tools from your application.
 Connect your own methods to stdout and stderr, get notified on process termination and more.